 - Our typical photography guidelines remain; however, tripods and other equipment are not allowed on site.

-- Our museum store is closed.
-Drinks and other convenience items are available for purchase in admissions using credit/debit cards only.
-We also have convenience items and limited merchandise for sale at a pop-up store in our Dialogue Space, adjacent to the Prisons Today exhibit.
+- Our museum store has been temporarily relocated.
+Drinks and other convenience items are available for purchase in admissions.
+We also have convenience items and a selection of best-selling merchandise for sale at a museum store in our Dialogue Space, adjacent to the Prisons Today exhibit.
 In addition, you can shop our online store.

 - Our bag check is closed, so please consider limiting what you bring with you.